jamesshore/ergotest/docs/automation_api.md

 An “enum” object with the following options:

 * `only`: for tests and suites that were defined with `.only`
-* `skip`: for tests and suites that were defined with `.skip`, or that were defined without a body
+* `skip`: for tests and suites that were defined with `.skip` or defined without a body
 * `none`: for all other tests and suites

 [Back to top](#automation-api)